Does Fannie Mae (FNMA) Pay a Dividend? (2026)

 No. Fannie Mae common stock does not pay a dividend.
 Under the terms of its conservatorship and the Preferred Stock Purchase Agreement with the US Treasury, the company's earnings have historically been swept to Treasury, and more recently it has retained profits to rebuild capital.
 Treasury's senior preferred stock sits ahead of common shareholders, so common holders receive no dividend while the company remains in conservatorship.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with FNMA's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with FNMA's investor relations page or your broker before acting on them.

 Related stocks